“In Catholicism, the pint, the pipe and the Cross can all fit together.” — GK Chesterton

 Purpose of Catholic Drinkie

 I want to meet people where they are and bring them into our faith.
 I have been blessed with the opportunity to discuss my Catholic faith with many — even some that are fallen-away Catholics who are amazed that someone could be so faithful to the Church yet still have such a passion for beer.
 Have you never heard of any of the beer-brewing monks?
-So here I am trying to be a faithful Catholic who hopes to evangelize by discussing how a good beer can connect you deeper with the beauty of the Church.
+So here I am trying to be a faithful Catholic who hopes to evangelize by discussing how a good beer and drinking legally and responsibly can connect you deeper with the beauty of the Church.
 This is a place for Catholics (and Christians) who love God, the Church, community and a good drink!

 History of Catholic Drinkie